 I love RV kitchen storage ideas that use “dead space” under the upper cabinets in your kitchen as well as on unused walls.

-Having those healthy fruits and veggies in plain sight also makes them easily accessible making them a quick snack alternative rather than grabbing for a bag of chips or cookies!
-Who knew camping storage ideas could have a positive impact on your diet?!?
+Having those healthy fruits and veggies in plain sight also makes them easily accessible for quick snacks rather than grabbing for a bag of chips or cookies!

 9. Store Paper Napkins In Dispenser